Name: Zhuk Vitaliy Vyacheslavovich

 Biography

-When Vitaliy was about 20 years old, he became very ill and was hospitalized.
-After that, I began to seriously think about the meaning of life.
-His spiritual quest led him to study the Bible, where he discovered reasonable answers to questions.
-Since then, serving God has played an important role in his life.
+When Vitaliy was about 20, he became very ill and was hospitalized.
+This event made him think seriously about the meaning of life.
+His spiritual quest led him to a Bible study, where he discovered convincing answers to his questions.
+Since then, faith in God has played an important role in his life.

-Vitaly's relatives know him as a kind, modest and sympathetic person.
-They see that Bible study has a beneficial effect on his entire family and cannot understand why he is behind bars.
-Vitaliy's relatives and acquaintances sincerely hope that the absurd charges of extremism will be dropped from him.
+Vitaliy's relatives know him as a kind, modest and sympathetic person.
+They see that Bible study has a beneficial effect on his whole family, and they cannot understand why he is behind bars.

 Case History